No HR professional is exempt from the planning.

 While meeting the mandates, “We are also looking ahead to future years, especially 2014, to understand what will be expected,” says Ed Isakson, director of human resources for the 139-parish Roman Catholic Archdiocese of Indianapolis.
 “We are becoming much more focused on the reasons why we offer health care benefits and how to differentiate and market our program in a new environment where people will have many more choices.”

-The author, a contributing editor of
+The author, a contributing editor of HR Magazine, is a business journalist based in the Washington, D.C., area.

 You have successfully saved this page as a bookmark.